jackw01/scanlight/big.md

 ### firmware and web app

 The [source code for the Pi Pico firmware](https://github.com/jackw01/scanlight/tree/main/automation/firmware_bsl1), a [ready-to-flash firmware binary](https://github.com/jackw01/scanlight/blob/main/automation/bsl1_controller_v1.0.uf2), and the [source code for the remote control web app](https://github.com/jackw01/scanlight/tree/main/automation/app_bsl) can be downloaded from the GitHub repository.
 The firmware is implemented using the RP2040 SDK and the web app is made with [Vue](https://github.com/vuejs) and [Vuetify](https://github.com/vuetifyjs/vuetify).

+### license

+The PCB schematic, layout, and Gerber files and the 3D CAD files for this project are released under the [CERN Open Hardware Licence Version 2 - Weakly Reciprocal](https://choosealicense.com/licenses/cern-ohl-w-2.0/) (CERN-OHL-W V2).
+Software and firmware are released under the MIT License.